 Tad leaves us filled with the certainty that he lived his life fully, with great satisfaction in his accomplishments and with great love for those close to him.
 His decades long love, Lindy Johnson , was with him the last year of his life and at his passing.

-To send flowers to Roderick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roderick K. Glover, please visit our floral store.